hernantz/blog/content/read-this-after-your-next-meeting.md

 [7]: https://www.karlsutt.com/articles/communicating-effectively-as-a-developer/ "How to communicate effectively as a developer"
 [8]: https://nohello.net/en/ "please don't say just hello in chat"
 [9]: https://dontasktoask.com/ "Don't ask to ask, just ask"
+[10]: https://works.hashicorp.com/articles/writing-practices-and-culture "Writing Practices and Culture"
+[11]: https://abe-winter.github.io/plea's/help/2018/02/11/slack.html "Slack is the opposite of organizational memory"

-[^1]: Architecture decision records, also known as [ADRs][2], are a great way to document how and why a decision was reached within a codebase.
+[^1]: Architecture Decision Records ([ADRs][2]), Problem Requirements Documents ([PRDs][10]) and Request for Comments ([RFCs][10]) are a great way to document how and why a decision was reached within a codebase.
 They’re not for you, they’re for future you.
 [^2]: [No, We Won’t Have a Video Call for That!][4]
 Effective distributed collaboration is not pretending to be in an office.
 Working asynchronously is different.
 It is a skill that most people must learn.
 [^3]: Shower thoughts and taking a walk can sometimes help unclog the best ideas.
 Not all work happens while sitting in your desk.
 Creative work is a way of life (?).
 [^4]: Poor writing is more efficient for the writer.
 But the reader will have to spend more energy to try to figure out what you wanted to say.
 [Longer-form writing][7] gives you chance to dive deeper, to educate, to help understand.